Perhaps, you have already adopted a bunny or planning for getting one.

-Anyway, rabbit is a great source of pleasure to a family, especially for the children.
+You may have already adopted a bunny or are planning to get one.
+Rabbits are a great source of pleasure for a family, especially children.
 They are peaceful and need moderate space for maintenance.

-Before going to get a rabbit, you should have a long-term commitment as a pet parent.
-Pet rabbit lives 8-12 years generally.
+Before getting a rabbit, you should have a long-term commitment as a pet parent.
+A pet rabbit generally lives 8-12 years.
+Consequently, they need long-term Care and maintenance.
+So, only go for a pet rabbit with genuine interest and enough time.

-In this article, I have discussed the principle of how to take care of a rabbit at home.
-Though It is impossible to discuss everything in a single article, I just have mentioned the principle with a brief summary.
+I have discussed how to care for a rabbit at home in this article.
+Though Discussing everything in a single article is impossible, I have mentioned the principle with a summary.

-Hope, you will get a proper idea.
+I hope you have a good idea.
 Without further ado, let’s get started.

 How To Take Care Of Rabbits At Home?

-Here is a short but precise step-by-step guide on taking care of your bunny at home.
+Here is a step-by-step guide on taking Care of your Bunny at Home.
 Let’s move on.

 1. After Bringing Bunny at Home